Survey Widget

 1. Script loads, auto-detects its base URL, bootstraps seggwat-core.js if not already present.

-2. Fetches the live surveys list from GET /api/v1/projects/{project_key}/surveys-config.
+2. Fetches the live surveys list from GET /api/v1/projects/{project_key}/surveys-config (sorted most-recently-updated first).

-4. On match: checks localStorage cooldown + sticky sample-rate roll.
-If both pass, displays the survey in the configured mode.
+4. On fire: fires the cancelable beforeshow hook, then checks the global fatigue cap, exclude patterns, the where gate (still matching?), localStorage cooldown, and sticky sample-rate roll.
+If all pass, displays the survey in the configured mode.

 5. User steps through one question per screen (Prev / Next), with required validation.